 Nelson’s research has been supported by the Ford Foundation, the Andrew W. Mellon Foundation, and the National Science Foundation.
-She has been a fellow of the Max Planck Institute for the History of Science, the BIOS Centre at the London School of Economics, the Bavarian-American Academy, and the W.E.B.
+She has been a visiting fellow of the Max Planck Institute for the History of Science, the BIOS Centre at the London School of Economics, the Bavarian-American Academy, the Bayreuth Academy of Advanced African Studies, and the W.E.B.
 Du Bois Institute for African and African American Research at Harvard University.

 Nelson is chair of the American Sociological Association Section on Science, Knowledge, and Technology.
 She is an elected member of the Sociological Research Association and an elected fellow of the American Academy of Political and Social Science and the Hastings Center.
 She serves on the Board of Directors of the Data and Society Research Institute, the Teagle Foundation, and the Center for Research Libraries, as well as the board for African American programs at Monticello.
 Nelson also is a member of the Board of Directors of the Brotherhood/Sister Sol, a Harlem-based youth development organization.